How OBDAI Built an AI Diagnostic Agent That Thinks Like a Master Technician

 Questions? support@obdai.app

-Tags: AI diagnostics, OBD2, automotive AI, car diagnostics, ARIA, vehicle intelligence, scan tool, trouble codes, automotive technology
+Tags: AI diagnostics, OBD2, automotive AI, car diagnostics, ARIA, vehicle intelligence, scan tool, trouble codes, automotive technology, J1979DA, OBD-II parameters

 Category: Technology, Product Deep Dive

 Meta Description: ARIA isn’t a chatbot bolted onto a scan tool — it’s an AI diagnostic agent that thinks like a master technician.
-Learn how OBDAI built the only automotive AI that actually diagnoses vehicles instead of just explaining codes.
+220+ J1979DA parameters, autonomous diagnostic testing, professional PDF reports, and a full web dashboard.
+Learn what makes OBDAI different.